zlaalamiWD/readme/docs/Documentation/workflows/patient-request/payment-card-apis.md

 }
 ```

-Click here to see [Deactivate Patient Payment Card Response Data Object](https://docs.healthdyne.com/v2.20/docs/patient-request-fields#/#response-object-8)
+Click here to see [Deactivate Patient Payment Card Response Data Object](https://docs.healthdyne.com/v2.20/docs/patient-request-fields#/response-object-8)

-The below table lists the potential response codes that can be received in response to a GET request.
+The below table lists the potential response codes that can be received in response to a DELETE request.

 | Code | Description                            |
 | :--- | :------------------------------------- |